 Know that while it is important to be open and willing to educate those close to you about yourself, you also don’t have to feel like you need to explain everything.
 There are some things we would rather keep private… there are others we don’t always know the answer to.
 Just be patient!

 Coming Out Never Ends

 Heterosexual people don’t have to walk into a room and shout “hey, I’m straight!”
-You shouldn’t have to either.
+You shouldn’t have to, either.
 But sometimes, it sure feels like we do.
 We often don’t understand how ingrained our sexual and gender identities play into our everyday lives until we realize we’re queer.
 Do you talk about your girlfriend when all the other girls in the room are discussing funny things their boyfriends said?

 Whether you decide to disclose your LGBTQ identity or not is up to you and your comfort level.
-It might always be a little nerve-racking to let people find out you’re LGBTQ – I admittedly still get a little abrasive when I use the word boyfriend – but trust me, it gets easier every time!
+It might always be a little nerve-racking to let people find out you’re LGBTQ.
+I admittedly still get a little abrasive when I use the word boyfriend.
+But trust me, it gets easier every time!

 Long story short, coming out can be daunting, and sometimes it feels like there are a hundred reasons we shouldn’t do it.
 But I assure you, once you’re ready, there are a thousand reasons why coming out can be amazing!
-Being LGBTQ isn’t always easy, but the more confident open you can be with yourself and those around you, the easier it gets.
+Being LGBTQ isn’t always easy, but the more confident and open you can be with yourself and those around you, the easier it gets.